Doug Hickey: Ambassador to Finland

 Despite initial reports that President Joe Biden was considering to nominate him as Ambassador to Italy and San Marino, he was eventually nominated as Ambassador to Finland on October 8, 2021.

-Hearings were held on Hickey's nomination before the Senate Foreign Relations Committee on March 3, 2022.
+Hearings on Hickey's nomination were held before the Senate Foreign Relations Committee on March 3, 2022.
 The committee favorably reported his nomination to the Senate floor on March 23, 2022.
 Hickey was confirmed by the entire Senate via voice vote on March 24, 2022.
+Because of pandemic protocols related to COVID-19, Hickey took his oath of office in Sun Valley, Idaho.

 He presented his credentials to President Sauli Niinistö on May 11, 2022.

+During Hickey's tenure, major developments in U.S.-Finland relations include Finland's ascension to NATO and a joint statement on U.S.-Finland Science and Technology Cooperation, including biotechnology, climate science, and health science.
+Hickey retired from his post on September 20, 2024.

 Awards and recognitions

 In 2016, Hickey received an honorary doctorate degree from Siena College.

 Personal life

 Hickey and his wife, Dawn Ross, have been prominent financial supporters of Democratic presidential candidates, including John Kerry, Barack Obama, Hillary Clinton, and Joe Biden.
+They have two sons.